cometchat/chat-sdk-ios/README.md

 # Troubleshooting

-- To read the full dcoumentation on CometChatPro integration visit our [Documentation](https://prodocs.cometchat.com/docs/ios-quick-start).
+- To read the full dcoumentation on CometChat integration visit our [Documentation](https://prodocs.cometchat.com/docs/ios-quick-start).

 - Facing any issues while integrating or installing the UI Kit please <a href="https://app.cometchat.io/"> connect with us via real time support present in CometChat Dashboard.</a>.